JeremiahKaren/35percent.github.io/_posts/2020-10-25-wood-dene-protest-against-empty-homes.md

 NHG is also the affordable housing provider on the Aylesbury regeneration, [where it received a £210m bailout from Southwark](http://35percent.org/2020-07-12-aylesbury-estate-fds-variation/), after Southwark took over the development of the First Development site, to build council homes.

 When NHHT amalgamated with Genesis Housing in 2018, it did so amidst criticism that it had [‘lost their mission to meet housing needs among the low-income people in inner London..’](https://www.theguardian.com/society/2018/jan/11/housing-association-merger-will-lead-to-social-cleansing-warn-tenants)  and like many big housing associations has moved away from solely providing social rented housing, to building shared-ownership and free market homes.
-In 2019/20 only [720 the 1,900 plus homes completed by NHG were ‘low-cost rent’](https://www.insidehousing.co.uk/news/news/large-london-association-sees-unsold-homes-hit-610-amid-market-challenges-67715).
+In 2019/20 only [720 of the 1,900 plus homes completed by NHG were ‘low-cost rent’](https://www.insidehousing.co.uk/news/news/large-london-association-sees-unsold-homes-hit-610-amid-market-challenges-67715).

 ##  An object lesson